AAO at OMED

 Joint Session with the American Osteopathic College of Physical Medicine and Rehabilitation (AOCPM&R), American Osteopathic Academy of Sports Medicine (AOASM) and the American Academy of Osteopathy (AAO)

-Rapid Diagnosis and Treatment of Pelvic and Sacral Somatic Dysfunctions in Gait
+11:15-12:30 p.m.
+Paula Archer, DO Rapid Diagnosis and Treatment of Pelvic and Sacral Somatic Dysfunctions in Gait

-This workshop aims to teach how to assess and treat pelvic and sacral dysfunctions that are only found with gait and could be causing patients to continue to have pain and or recreate dysfunctions that were previously treated.
+This Workshop aims to teach how to assess and treat pelvic and sacral dysfunctions that are only found with gait and could be causing patients to continue to have pain and or recreate dysfunctions that were previously treated.
 Treatment will focus on a rapid standing method that is easy to learn and apply in clinic.
 Students and seasoned physicians will benefit from this lecture/lab.

 Learning Objectives: